Best kimchi in the UK reviewed

 What is kimchi?

 Kimchi is a traditional food product from Korea.
 It is made by fermenting cabbage and other vegetables.
-Its red colour comes from the red chilli powder used, however it is not overly spicy, rather it has a deep and warming heat.
+Its red colour comes from the red chilli powder used, however it is typically not overly spicy, rather it has a deep and warming heat.

 Vadasz kimchi